What Does Therapy Cost? (With Tips to Help You Pay Less)

 You can read the linked articles for more information on how these providers work, who they’re for, and how to find them.

-Some therapists choose not to offer sliding-scale fees out of concern some clients may not feel comfortable paying more or less than others.
+Some therapists choose not to offer sliding-scale fees.
 They may instead provide a certain number of pro bono sessions per week or find other ways to provide lower-cost sessions.
 For example, some therapists who want to serve clients from a wider range of socioeconomic backgrounds choose to offer some or all of their sessions through a local clinic.

-Clinic-based therapists can often charge lower fees than therapists in private practice because they are not responsible for as many costs.
+Clinic-based therapists can often charge lower fees than therapists in private practice because they’re not responsible for as many costs.
 Non-profit and public clinics may also receive money from state or federal grants or from charitable donations, which offsets their costs and allows them to charge clients less.

 Why Do Some Therapists Charge So Much?